Agencies Responsible for regulating drones in the State of Illinois

 SECTION 3: ENGINE POWERED MODELS OR TOYS:

 This county ordinance bans drones from operating over, across, or on district property unless operated by the district.
-District Property refers to the first 100ft of airspace above ground level (AGL).
+District Property is the first 100ft of airspace above ground level (AGL).
 The only exception is with prior written permission from the Executive Director.

 Drones may not be operated on, over, or across the District Property except when operated by the District.
 For purposes of this section, the term “District Property” includes the first 150 feet of airspace above the ground.
 (Class D)